 In addition to including healthy lunch foods, there are a few other important things that each lunch box needs!

-- Reusable utensils – These Knork Bamboo Utensils are sturdier than plastic party ware and are dishwasher safe so they can be reused daily.
+Reusable utensils – These Knork Bamboo Utensils are sturdier than plastic party ware.
+They’re also dishwasher safe, so they can be reused daily.

 Veggie-centric Lunch Ideas for Kids

 Do your kids like salads?
 If you have a lettuce lover, lunch salad can be easily made using whatever leftovers you have in the fridge.

 - Cobb Salad – Chop a hard-boiled egg and tomato, then serve over a mix of lettuces with crumbled Feta cheese or blue cheese.
 Serve with a vinaigrette or your kid’s favorite dressing.
 Add ham to make it a classic Cobb.

 - Taco Salad – My eldest son’s favorite!
 Lettuce, tomatoes, cheese, beans, corn and ground beef are a starting point.
 Serve with dressing and a topping of broken tortilla chips.